yasserglez/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 ![](figures/economic_data-1.png)

-The figure evidences that flood causes the greatest economic consequences in the U.S., inflicting considerably more property and crop damage than the other severe weather events.
+The figure evidences that flood causes the greatest economic consequences in the U.S., inflicting considerably more property and crop damages than the other severe weather events.

 ## Conclusions